SalzburgerLand in Summer

 Unique places to stay

-Alpine farming helps preserve the cultural landscape and ensures the safety of valleys, as managed alpine pastures protect against avalanches and mudslides.
+Alpine farming helps preserve the cultural landscape and ensures the safety of valleys, as managed Alpine pastures prevent avalanches and mudslides.

-Alpine farmers and herders produce valuable dairy products from cows, sheep, and goats.
+Alpine farmers and herders produce valuable dairy products from the milk of cows, sheep, and goats.

-Alpine pastures offer an energising retreat in a beautiful mountain landscape, embodying simplicity and authenticity.
+Alpine pastures offer an energising retreat in a beautiful mountain landscape.